Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 * Directories are files, too
 * `file`
 * /dev/null
+* Finding the filesystem location of a file from the MacOS finder or Windows explorer
+	* Mac: Drag the filename from a finder windows and drop it in a terminal window to paste the path to the file.
+	* Windows: ???
+	* Linux: ???

 ### Files can have more than one name and live in more than one place